-Descriptive Analysis: It is the process of transformation of raw data into a systematic way that will easy to understand and presented in an organized way to generate the descriptive result.
+It is the process of transformation of raw data in a systematic way that will be easy to understand and presented in an organized way to generate the descriptive result.
 It provides basic information about variables in a dataset and highlights the potential relationship between variables in graphic and pictorial form.

-Diagnostic Analysis: Diagnostic analysis is a reliable condition that uses analytical technologies and tool for the interpretation of data that is considered to discovered and found out what happened or root cause analysis of a specific problem.
+The diagnostic analysis is a reliable condition that uses analytical technologies and tools for the interpretation of data that is considered to discover and found out what happened or root cause analysis of a specific problem.

-For Examples: Investigate the reason behind a problem and its positive and negative impact on the data collected during a particular period of time and compared with other.
+For Example: Investigate the reason behind a problem and its positive and negative impact on the data collected during a particular period and compared it with others.

 For example, All airline companies used a predictive data model to set the tick prices from time to time.

-Prescriptive Analysis: In this type of analysis the main focus to find out the best course of action for any pre-specified outcome based on different choice of action and provide the summary of data.
+In this type of analysis, the main focus is to find out the best course of action for any pre-specified outcome based on different choices of action and provide a summary of data.
 In this action analysis, you are free to determine whether need to, then it is time for discovery.
-Prescriptive analysis related to both descriptive and predictive analysis, but emphasize action instead of data monitoring
+The prescriptive analysis is related to both descriptive and predictive analysis but emphasizes action instead of data monitoring

 For example, A product reviser text from the retailer website written in review comments by the customer in sentimental word or analysis any document can help a business understand what customer like or dislike about your product.

-Inferential analysis: It is used to produce the results used from a random / probability sample back to the population from which the sample was collected.
-This analysis is only required if a sample collected by the random procedure of sampling and the response range is very high.
-With Inferential statistics, analysis one can generated data and make generalizations about a population.
+It is used to produce the results used from a random / probability sample back to the population from which the sample was collected.
+This analysis is only required if a sample is collected by the random procedure of sampling and the response range is very high.
+With Inferential statistics, and analysis one can generate data and generalize about a population.

-For example, You might visit an institute and take a group of 150 students and ask them questions about online learning versus classroom learning and called answers by yes and no, use Inferential analysis and calculate the range, percentage of the population like online and off learning.
+For example, You might visit an institute and take a group of 150 students and ask them questions about online learning versus classroom learning and call answers by yes and no, use Inferential analysis and calculate the range, and percentage of the population like online and off learning.

 Importance of data analysis in research